 Music and Science book now out

-The book explores empirical research in music and psychology, as well as computational approaches to music research.
+The book explores empirical research in music and music psychology, as well as computational approaches to music research.
 These disciplines share strong synergies, overlapping interests, and similar methodologies.
 The chapters guide readers through historical foundations, key concepts, empirical methods, research design, data sources, and analysis techniques.
 Dedicated chapters focus on computational methods, including audio analysis, event-based and symbolic approaches, and corpus studies.
 A standout feature of the book is its emphasis on diversity.
 I’ve intentionally included a broad range of references, highlighting contributions from female scholars and researchers from outside the Anglo-American sphere.
 The music examples are equally diverse, drawing on Indian music, protest music, popular genres, and folk traditions.

-To support readers further, I’ve created an electronic repository on GitHub, housing all the computer code used in the book.
-This repository includes R and Python scripts for relevant chapters, along with links to interactive notebooks in Google Colab.
+To support readers further, I’ve created an electronic repository on GitHub, housing the computer code used in the book.
+This Quarto-powered repository includes R and Python scripts for relevant chapters, along with links to interactive notebooks in Google Colab.
 These resources enable readers to replicate the analyses and visualizations in the book and encourage the adoption of transparent practices in their own research.

 Lastly, I’d like to extend heartfelt thanks to the many students and colleagues who contributed to this project.
-Alumni from our lab, including Scott Bannister, Lennie Thomas, and Annaliese Micallef Grimaud, are featured prominently, with their fascinating research illuminating key points.
-And a very special thanks also go to leading experts in the field—Mats Küssner, Laura Leante, Fabian Moss, Imre Lahdelma, and Brian McFee—for their detailed feedback on the initial drafts.
+The work done by the alumni from our Music and Science Lab, including Scott Bannister, Lennie Thomas, and Annaliese Micallef Grimaud, whose fascinating research is features in the examples.
+The closest colleague at Durham, Kelly Jakubowski, has also supported the project along the way.
+Juan Sebastián Gomez-Cañón provided inspiration and technical suggestions that encouraged me to take all code to GitHub as Jupyter notebooks.
+A very special thanks goes to the following colleagues – Mats Küssner, Laura Leante, Fabian Moss, Imre Lahdelma, and Brian McFee — for their detailed feedback on the initial drafts.
+SEMPRE made the release possible through their book series Sempre Studies in the Psychology of Music.

 Written on November 16, 2024